saisriteja/htic_spine_surgery_robotics/README.md

 * do check the quality of in the terminal, if it goes to zero better go in slow velocity, if still no use, better restart.
 * use the pcl_veiwer command to check the entire slam output in the end.
 * the rosbag file stores data in GB, delete this file in the end if your work is done.

+Getting a 3D mesh out of cloud points: [colab](https://colab.research.google.com/drive/1fqXiP8KITOCTaoIi8V6HIQ6b13J95pfA?usp=sharing)
+Inside the collab file you have both the code for the python to capture data and store in .npy format and then you have basic visual to make a 3d mesh out of the cloud data you have.

 [![Real Sense Slam](images/slam.png)]